fuchicorp/terraform-helm-chart/README.md

 ```

 ## Example Local Chart Deployment
-In this example you will learn how to use this module to deploy your local charts without packaging them.
-First you will need to create your own local helm chart, to quickly do that, run
+In this example, you will learn how to use this module to deploy your local charts without packaging them.
+First, you will need to create your own local helm chart, to quickly do that, run
 ```sh
 mkdir -p ~/terraform/charts
 cd ~/terraform/
 ```
-Now you have base folder and good to go ahead and create your local chart
+Now you have the base folder and good to go ahead and create your local chart
 ```sh
 helm create charts/my-example-chart
 ```
-Then, Create `module.tf` file to call the module on terraform registry, then customize it as needed.
+Create `module.tf` file to call the module on terraform registry then customize it as needed.

 ```hcl
 module "helm_deploy_local" {